 How do I know the objects?
 Where are they?
 Of course, I can reconfirm or establish a rich connection with an object by touching or by smelling it or talking about it, and so I had the idea to make the object a representation of the activity or behavior of the observer, instead of the passive being looked or just sitting there.

+(von Foerster, 2003: ix)

 In all of these, the relationship of causality in the observer-observed couplet is, to a great extent, played down in comparison to the cue that is offered by quantum physics.
 Barrow and Tipler (1986: 4) make a distinction between “those features of the Universe whose appearance depends on anthropocentric selection” and “those features which are genuinely determined by the action of physical laws”.
 Yet, as Cariani (1998: 365), in Morrisian mode, suggests, any scientific modelling relies not on straightforward instrument-object observership but must comprise rule-governed syntactic operations on signs (the formal, mathematical part of the model), semantic relations between the signs and the physical world (the measurement part of the model) and pragmatic relations impinging on the signs (the evaluation of which enables the formulation of predictive goals, the ultimate objective of scientific observership).
 The distinction between physical laws and human error may be less clear cut, then, than Barrow and Tipler allow.

-Nevertheless, “anthropocentric selection” is associated with what is often understood as a weak version of the Anthropic Principle originating in the works of Carter (1974) and Dicke1961, developed also by Wheeler (1994).
+Nevertheless, “anthropocentric selection” is associated with what is often understood as a weak version of the Anthropic Principle originating in the works of Carter (1974) and Dicke (1961), developed also by Wheeler (1994).
 Conversely, Carter (1974) also posited a strong version of the principle in which the reason for the universe developing in the way that it did was precisely to allow observership.
-A similar distinction obtains between the ‘quantum reality’ that is the focus of Heisenberg’s uncertainty principle1949 and the more general ‘observer effect’ where objects are directly observed.
+A similar distinction obtains between the ‘quantum reality’ that is the focus of Heisenberg’s uncertainty principle (1949) and the more general ‘observer effect’ where objects are directly observed.
 The former can only properly be explicated with reference to complex and precise calculations of mass and velocity, as the strong Anthropic Principle is built on similar calculations regarding the expansion of the universe.
 Upon these calculations rest a number of debates about the possible conclusion that there is a God-like designer, there are many universes, or both - as in the work of the Canadian philosopher, John Leslie (1983, 1988, 1992, 1996) who was much exercised by the possibility that “living beings could see only universes whose characteristics were life-permitting” (1988: 269).
 Unfortunately, the technical expertise required to address the detail of quantum observership in the current article is lacking.
 However, in considering observership in semiotics, particularly as it is inflected in the ‘knowing’ science exemplified by biosemiotics and demanded by cybersmiotics, it is clear that there is a broad affinity between the strong Anthropic Principle, quantum reality and the semiotic observer.
 This affinity lies in the observer-observed relationship taking place in a field that is modified by the observation.

 The field of semiosis: signs, observership and modification